Spurs win NBA’s Victor Wembanyama sweepstakes; Utah Jazz will pick 9th | Gephardt Daily

 The Spurs were one of three teams with the best odds (14%) at landing the top pick, which almost certainly will be spent on Wembanyama, 19, of Le Chesnay, France.

-Several teams, including the Utah Jazz, tanked during the 2022-23 season with hopes of landing Wembanyama, a generational talent and perhaps the most promising prospect in the league’s history.
+A handful of teams, including the Utah Jazz, were suspected of tanking during the 2022-23 season with hopes of landing Wembanyama, a generational talent and perhaps the most promising prospect in the league’s history.

 San Antonio has been fortunate in past draft lotteries and with their No. 1 selections, landing David Robinson in 1987 and Tim Duncan in 1997.